tomjoht/learnapidoc/_docs/Documenting Non-Reference Content/docapis_codesamples_bestpractices.md

 ## You are not the audience

 Recognize that, as a technical writer rather than a developer, you aren't your audience.
 Developers aren't newbies when it comes to code.
 But different developers have different specializations.
-Someone who is a database programmer will have a different skill set from a Java developer who will have a different skil lset from a JavaScript developer, and so on.
+Someone who is a database programmer will have a different skill set from a Java developer who will have a different skillset from a JavaScript developer, and so on.

+{% include random_ad.html %}

 Developers often make the mistake of assuming that their developer audience has a skill set similar to their own, without recognizing different developer specializations.
 Developers will often say, "If the user doesn't understand this code, he or she shouldn't be using our API."